aws/aws-sdk-php/docs/configuration.rst

     $aws = Aws::factory('/path/to/custom/config.php');

-You can create custom named services if you need to use multiple accounts with the same service:
+You can create custom named services if you need to, for example, use multiple accounts/credentials with the same service:

 .. code-block:: php